 Several aspects of the software requirements specifications can utilize the concept of complex fuzzy logic [53].
-Complex fuzzy logic can be used to represent the two-dimensional information embedded in the description of tradeoffs between design effort and software feature inclusion.
+Complex fuzzy logic can be used to represent the two-dimensional information embedded in the description of trade-offs between design effort and software feature inclusion.
 Additionally, complex fuzzy logic based inference can be utilized to exploit the fact that variables related to the uncertainty are inherent in the software requirements specifications.
 The software requirements space is multi-dimensional and cannot be readily defined via single dimensional clauses connected by single dimensional connectives.
 Finally, the multi-dimensional fuzzy space defined as a generalization of complex fuzzy logic can serve as a media for clustering of specifications related information in a linguistic variable-based feature space.

-Tamir et al. introduced a new interpretation of complex fuzzy membership grade and derived the concept of pure complex fuzzy classes [53, 55].
-This section introduces the concept of a pure complex fuzzy grade of membership, the interpretation of this concept as the denotation of a fuzzy class, and the basic operations on fuzzy classes.
+Tamir et al. [53, 55] introduced a new interpretation of complex fuzzy membership grade and derived the concept of pure complex fuzzy classes.
+This section includes a review of the concept of a pure complex fuzzy grade of membership, the interpretation of this concept as the denotation of a fuzzy class, and the basic operations on fuzzy classes.